sdauby/credit-pricing/README.md

 * Multi-step determination of the data requests of a given object, e.g. a pricer having initially only the instrument identifiers will have to first request the instrument objects and, after they are loaded and can be examined, request the model objets required to price the instruments.
-* Optimised grouping of data requests, i.e. data must be loaded in bulk, rather than piecemeal, as much as possible, in the interest of efficient communication with the data sources.
+* Configurable grouping of data requests, e.g. if data should be loaded in bulk, rather than piecemeal, in the interest of efficient communication with the data sources.
-* Customisable computation task, e.g. a pricing task or a calibration task.
+* Customisable computation task: different tasks require different Container contents, e.g. a pricing task may require calibrated models while a calibration task may require instrument prices.

 ### 3.5.3 Implementation